vdice/spin-docs/content/v3/contributing-docs.md

 $ brew install coreutils
 ```

 Having all dependencies installed, you can now check for broken links (which takes several minutes) and also lint your markdown files.
-Simply run the following command, from the root of the developer repository:
+Simply run the following command, from the root of the spin-docs repository:

 <!-- @selectiveCpy -->